junchoi0408/automate_creating_projects/README.md

 2. What are EMAIL and PASSWORD in create.py?

-These are also stored in the Envrionment Varibles to make sure I don't share my Github account information.
+These are also stored in the Envrionment Variables to make sure I don't share my Github account information.

 3. Are there other ways to store and retrieve sensitive information?